LLM ethics in practice: what actually changes when you build with AI?

 What can go wrong: LLM systems can leak secrets, follow malicious instructions, generate insecure code, expose tools through prompt injection or automate harmful workflows.
 Agents increase the blast radius by taking actions, not just writing text.

 What a responsible builder can do: treat LLM apps as security-sensitive software.
 Separate instructions from untrusted content.
 Limit tool permissions.
 Test prompt injection paths.
 Keep secrets out of prompts and logs.
-Review generated code before execution. [source needed: OWASP LLM Top 10 or equivalent security guidance]
+Review generated code before execution. [source: OWASP LLM Top 10]

 What remains unresolved: there is no universal prompt that makes an LLM secure.
 Security has to be designed around the system.